 |I sat quietly in the chair next to him, wanting to make him feel at ease.|

+People underestimate the intelligence and learning ability of pigs.
+Still, as a lifetime pig enthusiast, I knew they were trainable and never hesitated to teach “Little” and a few other favorite warthogs in Marloth Park to respond to my voice, a somewhat high-pitched squeal of my own.
 For a PBS story on pigs and their abilities and intellect, please click here.
-People underestimate the intelligence and learning ability of pigs but as a lifetime pig enthusiast, I knew they were trainable and never hesitated to teach “Little” and a few other favorite warthogs in Marloth Park to respond to my voice, a somewhat high pitched squeal of my own.

-Little became so attached to me and I to him, that he’d look into my eyes (warthogs have poor vision) while I spoke to him before he’d ever touch any pellets, carrots, and apples, I may have dropped on the ground at his feet.
 I fell in love with a pig.
 Throughout each day and night, my eyes scanned the garden looking for him.
+Little became so attached to me and I to him that he’d look into my eyes (warthogs have poor vision) while I spoke to him before he’d ever touch any pellets, carrots, and apples, I may have dropped on the ground at his feet.
 But, he easily made himself well known to me each time he arrived by snorting and digging up the dirt in the garden.

-On this date in 2018, when I was busy inside the house chopping carrots and apples for our wildlife visitors.
+On this date in 2018, I was busy inside the house, chopping carrots and apples for our wildlife visitors.
 It was summer during a drought.
-There was barely any vegetation for the animals in the conservancy and most homeowners and visitors purchased game-warden approved pellets, lucerne (hay), and vegetables to supplement their sparse diet during these difficult times.
+There was barely any vegetation for the animals in the conservancy.
+Most homeowners and visitors purchased game-warden approved pellets, lucerne (hay), and vegetables to supplement their sparse diet during these difficult times.

 |There’s always time in his busy schedule for a pellet break.|

 None of the wildlife we observed ever stopped grazing when everything was green again.
+They grazed, drank from the cement pond, kept clean with fresh water, and still stopped by for some pellets.
 But, coming to us for pellets seemed to be the same as giving your dog a treat.
-They grazed, drank from the cement pond which we kept clean with fresh water, and still stopped by for some pellets.

 But, not only did Little and the other warthogs bring us considerable entertainment and laughter, other wildlife touched our hearts every single day.
 The thought of returning to such daily adventures warms our hearts.
 Will we see Little again?
-Warthogs wander for miles each day and it is possible he will find us again in our new location.
+Warthogs wander for miles each day, and he may find us again in our new location.
 Now, we can only hope and pray we’ll be able to get there in 41 days.

 Photo from one year ago today, December 2, 2019: